mattcossins-arm/Arm-Developer-Labs-Staging/docs/Research/Short-term-Research-Projects/Machine-Learning-on-AWS-Graviton.md

 ---
 layout: article
-title: "Efficient Inference of Vision Transformers on AWS Graviton Instances"
 sidebar:
   nav: research
+subjects:
+- ML
+- Migration to Arm
+- Performance and Architecture
+title: Efficient Inference of Vision Transformers on AWS Graviton Instances
 ---

 ## Description

 This project investigates the deployment and optimization of Vision Transformer (ViT) models on Arm-based AWS Graviton instances, leveraging CPU-only execution for cost-effective and scalable inference.
 Vision Transformers, though typically run on GPUs, are increasingly required to operate in resource-constrained environments or as part of serverless and CPU-bound cloud services.